Debasis-524/Implementation-of-chatbot-using-NLP-p4/README.md

-# Chatbot using NLP
+# Implementation of Chatbot using NLP

 ## Overview
-This project implements a chatbot using Natural Language Processing (NLP) techniques.
-The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
-It utilizes the `nltk` library for natural language processing, `scikit-learn` for machine learning, and `streamlit` for creating an interactive web interface.
+This project involves developing a chatbot using Natural Language Processing (NLP) techniques.
+The chatbot is designed to interpret user intents and deliver appropriate responses by matching input against predefined patterns and responses.
+It leverages the `nltk` library for NLP tasks, `scikit-learn` for machine learning functionalities, and `streamlit` to build an interactive web-based interface.
 ---

 ## Features